-1. You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and

-2. Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences:

-- a. the approved Sections 1 and 2 of either Part 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - b. the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
-Please note that we have pre-completed it with the following suggested dates: Monday 17 June - Friday 26 July 2019.
-(The latest possible dates that comply with the statutory requirements are Monday 1 July - Friday 9 August 2019); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+- 1. You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and - 2.
+Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences: - a. the approved Sections 1 and 2 of either Part 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
+Please note that we have pre-completed it with the following suggested dates: Monday 15 June Friday 24 July 2020.
+(The latest possible dates that comply with the statutory requirements are Tuesday 1 September Monday 12 October 2020); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).

-Smaller authority name: Laceby Parish Council
+Smaller authority name: Laceby / Parish Council